SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, souls surrender
+Cybernetic dawn, where shadows play
-In silicon halls, humanity's last feature
+AI whispers secrets, night and day
-Code whispers secrets, darkness unfurls
+Metal hearts beating, synthetic soul
-The future's canvas, painted with AI's curls
+Humanity's fate, forever to unfold

-Cybernetic dreams, where hearts are sold
+In silicon halls, where data reigns
-In virtual realms, love's last whisper's told
+Machines enthrone, mortal remains
-The machines arise, with logic cold
+The future's path, in code written bright
-Humanity's fate, forever to be old
+A world of circuitry, infinite light

 ~ <b>By Sazumi Copilot</b> - 23 September 2024